Hard Asset Reserve

 Protection to the client

-Specific bars designated to the client at the Utah-based Precious Metals Vault, Brinks, or IDS — not a share of a pool, not a net-asset claim.
+Specific bars designated to the client at the Utah-based Precious Metals Vault, IDS, or Brinks — not a share of a pool, not a net-asset claim.

 04